Russian Germans in North America: Interwar period

 During the interwar period, conditions in Russia worsened, especially after the Revolution and the Great Famine of 1921.
-Many Volga Germans sought to leave the Soviet Union but faced opposition from a government that did not wish to see such a large portion of its population leave.
+Many ethnic Germans sought to leave the Soviet Union but faced opposition from a government that did not wish to see such a large portion of its population leave.
 The government imposed a fee for obtaining a passport, which led to protests as many would-be immigrants flooded the streets of Moscow.
 Many Mennonites were eventually able to leave, and between the World Wars, over 20,000 of them left destined for Canada.

-From the 1910s to several years after the end of the Second World War, the ethnic background of the Volga Germans made them prey to discrimination in Canada.
-By 1914, Germany had become Canada's enemy, and the Volga Germans were not immune although many families has not set foot in Germany for hundreds of years.
+From the 1910s to several years after the end of the Second World War, the ethnic background of the Germans made them prey to discrimination in Canada.
+By 1914, Germany had become Canada's enemy, and the Germans from Russia were not immune from suspicion, even though many families had not lived in Germany for hundreds of years.
 This period saw the suppression of many German cultural customs, including the suppression of their print media and the closure of German schools.
 The federal Wartime Elections Act, passed in September 1917, revoked the citizenship of any German naturalized after March 1902.
 Many settlements were renamed to disguise their obvious German origin.

-The 1920s also saw the movement of Volga Germans within Western Canada as well.
+The 1920s also saw the movement of Germans from Russia within Western Canada as well.
 Many pushed further west and settled in British Columbia.
 The area had the appeal of a warmer climate, an escape from the frigid prairie.
-Other Volga Germans were propelled by economic factors such as the Great Depression, which not only impoverished many but also coincided with a tremendous drought ushering in crop failures.
+Other Germans were propelled by economic factors such as the Great Depression, which not only impoverished many but also coincided with a tremendous drought ushering in crop failures.
 The economy of the Prairies and much of the rest of Canada was dependent on the success of wheat farming.
-Wheat had been a staple crop for the Volga Germans in Russia and adapted well to the climate of Western Canada.
-Repeated crop failures meant a large influx of German-Russiana to larger cities and towns, which would contribute to the gradual decline of their culturally-homogeneous communities.
+Wheat had been a staple crop for the Germans in Russia and adapted well to the climate of Western Canada.
+Repeated crop failures meant a large influx of German-Russians to larger cities and towns, which would contribute to the gradual decline of their culturally homogeneous communities.
 The prairie lands abutting the United States border experienced Dust Bowl conditions, which sent swarms of families to the coastal areas of British Columbia.
 Throughout the period after World War II, new immigrants joined their families in British Columbia and congregated in the Fraser Valley and Vancouver Island.

-The mid-20th century brought immigrants from South America, mainly Argentina and Brazil, who fought to maintain their cultural autonomy in increasingly-nationalist countries dominated by leaders like Juan Perón.

-Lutheran and Catholic Volga Germans were also significant migrants to Canada but lacked the organization of their Mennonite brethren.
-Early on, they were more likely to settle in Saskatchewan, especially around Regina.
-Despite their location near earlier Mennonite communities, Catholic and Lutheran settlements remained religiously homogenous.